viveknathani/viveknathani.github.io/src/static/markdown/blog/rate-limit-diophantine.md

 Let’s define the retry pattern: [0, 10, 30].
 Every task fires three requests: at minute 0, 10, and 30 after its start.

-Now suppose you start a new task every 20 minutes:
+Now, suppose you start a new task every 20 minutes:
 - Task A: starts at 0 → hits at [0, 10, 30]
 - Task B: starts at 20 → hits at [20, 30, 50]
 - Task C: starts at 40 → hits at [40, 50, 70]

-Now examine the 60-minute window [30, 90]:
+Now, examine the 60-minute window [30, 90]:
 - Task A contributes 1 (at 30)
 - Task B contributes 2 (at 30, 50)
 - Task C contributes 3 (at 40, 50, 70)